 How to Eat for Backcountry Skiing

-Now that snow is falling here in the West, it’s time to dust off the skis, get our avalanche beacons fired up, and get amped for some powder turns.
+So now that the snow is falling here in the West, it’s time to dust off the skis, get our avalanche beacons fired up, and get amped for some powder turns.
 In addition to getting our gear dialed, it’s just as important to start thinking about fueling those epic days in the mountains so we can feel awesome and focus on being efficient and alert, while making our friends jealous on the skintrack.

 Podcast version of this article: